Erotemic/ubelt/README.rst

 Purpose
 =======

-UBelt is a "utility belt" of commonly needed utility and helper functions.
+Ubelt is a "utility belt" of commonly needed utility and helper functions.

 -  Reusable code - Many functions in ``ubelt`` are simple to write